COMPETITIVE GRANTS OVERVIEW

 First, we examine every Letter of Intent (LOI) and Full Application for quality and completeness.
 Please ensure that your submissions are fully completed, contain sufficient detail to describe your project, and are well written.

-In addition, there are four universal areas that are reviewed:
+In addition, there are five universal areas that are reviewed:

 - Collaboration: We look for demonstrations of partnerships, such as third-party letters of support, and/or multiple funding sources.

 - Innovation: Innovation can be a two-edged sword.
 You want to show how your project is different, while also ensuring that it is founded in research and best practice.